Igor-Shaula/JetpackCompose_Android_example/README.md

 * reference design: https://github.com/outdoorsy/interview-challenge-android/blob/main/Challenge-Design.png
 * the API details: https://github.com/outdoorsy/interview-challenge-android/blob/main/API.md

+All these requirements are met.
+The project is intended to be developed further, so it will stay alive.
-All these requirements are met, the code is able to build and you're very welcome to do it and check the app on your device.
+The code is able to build and you're very welcome to do it and check the app on your device.

 -----------------------------
 **Technical solutions used:**